leanprover/theorem_proving_in_lean4/quantifiers_and_equality.rst

         ... = 1 + d  : by rw add_comm
         ... =  e     : by rw h4

 In the next chapter, we will see that hypotheses can be introduced, renamed, and modified by tactics, so it is not always clear what the names in ``rw h1`` refer to (though, in this case, it is).
-For that reason, section variables and variables that only appear in a tactic command or block are not automatically add to the context.
+For that reason, section variables and variables that only appear in a tactic command or block are not automatically added to the context.
 The ``include`` command takes care of that.
 Essentially, the ``rewrite`` tactic uses a given equality (which can be a hypothesis, a theorem name, or a complex term) to "rewrite" the goal.
 If doing so reduces the goal to an identity ``t = t``, the tactic applies reflexivity to prove it.

 Rewrites can applied sequentially, so that the proof above can be shortened to this: